ignc-research/arena-bench/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 # arena-bench
-This repository provides the code used in our paper [Arena-Bench: A Benchmarking Suite for Obstacle Avoidance Approaches in Highly Dynamic Environments]().
-The scop of this project is to benchmark performance of mobile robots in dynamic simulation environments.
+This repository provides the code used in our paper [Arena-Bench: A Benchmarking Suite for Obstacle Avoidance Approaches in Highly Dynamic Environments](docs/RAL_IROS22_arena_bench.pdf).
+The scope of this project is to benchmark performance of mobile robots in dynamic simulation environments.
 - [Benchmark scenarios](#benchmark-scenarios)
 - [Benchmark architecture](#benchmark-architecture)
 - [Running the Benchmark](#running-the-benchmark)